Assessments

 Rubrics

-Rubrics are used to fairly and efficiently assess student performances.
-Rubrics help instructors:
+Rubrics are used to efficiently and consistently assess student performance.

-- Give timely, effective feedback, and promote student learning in a sustainable way.
+- Provide timely, effective feedback, and promote student learning in a sustainable way.

 - Clarify expectations and components of an assignment for both students and course TAs.